Time-Off Benefits & Leave Plans (Chapter 5)

 - the placement in your home of a child for adoption or foster care;

-- the care of a spouse, registered (same-sex) domestic partner, child, or parent with a serious health condition;
+- the care of a spouse, child (or legal ward), or parent with a serious health condition;

 - your own serious health condition (described below); or